KNLim36/Shell-Study/README.md

 # Shell-Study
-This repository keeps my notes on Shell
+This repository keeps my study notes on Shell.